If you’re not familiar with ‘dahls’, don’t worry, stay with me!

 - Optional garnish: sliced green onion sprouts, hot sauce, sesame seeds

-- Add the chopped broccoli and almond milk and continue to simmer for another 5 minutes.
+- Add the chopped broccoli and almond milk and continue to simmer for another 3 to 5 minutes.

 You can serve this along in a soup or stew bowl or put it on top of cooked grains like brown rice.